nherriot/noisy-atom-portal/documentation/README.md

 This text document explains the setup of the Noisy-Atom portal.
 The Noisy Atom portal is a Django based web server serving up the NoisyAtom home page, blog and example project work.

+Ubuntu 18.04 is the targeted platform.
+This should run on Ubuntu 20.xx as is but not tested thoroughly.

+## Setup Python 3.8
 The portal is based on Python version 3.8.
 This may not be supported on your current version of Linux.
 To get access to all the features we need 3.8 on your local machine.
 For this I used the [Deadsnake PPA](https://github.com/deadsnakes) which holds a number of pre-compiled python versions for Ubuntu.

 You can follow this link and instructions, however to reduce context switching you can follow commands here: